Early modern literature and religion, sermons, Shakespeare, adaptation, women’s writing

 film especially 1939-1950 American film, text-to-film adaptation studies, reception studies, history of the novel, 18th and 19th century British literature, Shakespeare, poetry, etymology, psychological analysis of literature and film

-ECR based at UWA.
-Lover of all things Shakespearean.
+Early Career Researcher based at The University of Western Australia.
 I work for the ARC Centre for Excellence for the History of Emotions as its National Administrative Officer.
-I also work as the Executive Administrator for the Australian and New Zealand Association for Medieval and Early Modern Studies Inc., as the editorial assistant for the academic journals Parergon and Shakespeare Bulletin.
+I also work as the Executive Administrator for the Australian and New Zealand Association for Medieval and Early Modern Studies Inc., and as the editorial assistant for the academic journal Parergon.
 My current research project, Reimagining Richard III: From Bosworth to Shakespeare and Beyond examines the cultural afterlives of Richard III, and analyses how these works interpret and visually embody Richard and his disability.
 This project links the study of early modern dramatic literature, performance, reception and adaptation studies, with medievalism/early-modernism, and the study of medieval history, disability and royalty.